BIRUHALEMAYEHU/SafeSight-Analytics/docs/frontend_implementation_plan.md

 - [ ] Hamburger menu opens sidebar
 - [ ] All pages are accessible and styled
 - [ ] Everything uses the dark, professional theme
-- [ ] Looks like a CIA command center, not a web app

 ---

 ## Design Notes